crossplane/crossplane/design/design-doc-agent.md

     your needs in terms of instance types could differ greatly depending on your workloads, like some need GPU-powered machines and others memory-heavy ones.
 * Security.
   * All applications are subject to the same user management domain, i.e. same api-server.
 This could be managed to be safe, but it's not physically impossible to have a `ServiceAccount` in another namespace to have access to resources in your namespace.
 So, you wouldn't really trust to have production in one namespace and dev in the other.

-The main point around all these use cases is that users want central infrastructure management but not a physically central place for all of their application deployment.
-In other terms, as a platform team in an organization, you might want to see all infrastructure to be managed & represented from one place and this has various benefits like common published APIs, cost overview, tracking lost/forgotten resources etc. But you would want to enable application teams to self-serve and have certain level of freedom about on a certain infrastructure architecture they'd like to have their applications run inside.
+When you use multiple clusters and deploy Crossplane to each one of them gives you more flexibility but you'd lose the ability to see all the infrastructure from one place as the clusters are physically isolated.
+An example case that you'd like to have centralized infrastructure management is that as a platform team in an organization, you might want to publish a set of APIs that are audited and blessed for developers in the organization to use in order to request infrastructure.
+Besides from that, there are other benefits like cost overview from one place, tracking lost/forgotten resources etc. But you would also want to enable application teams to self-serve and have certain level of freedom to choose the infrastructure architecture they'd like using the building blocks you've provided.

 What we need to do is to enable a platform team to have this central infrastructure management ability while not imposing hard restrictions on